seunboy1/LLM-Projects/README.md

 # LLM-Projects
-This repo contains various LLM projects I have developed.
+This repo contains various LLM projects I have developed so far.